Jaunt launches three new cutting edge 360 VR experiences to mark the Louis Vuitton America’s Cup and let you sail with the Land Rover BAR team

 “This is an action film, so we want you to feel the speed of the racing,” adds Collins.
 “With that much action and that much movement you wanted to cut fast, also so people don’t start to feel sick as a dog.
 We kept the shots short to avoid this and we were using a range of cameras on the boat and body cams so the editing had to be quick to hide differences in picture quality.”

 Nominated for best Mobile App at MWC this year, alongside the likes of Pokémon Go, Jaunt is definitely becoming a force to be reckoned with.
 Even the big boys in VR, Apple, Google and Facebook don’t encompass the entire ecosystem of hardware, software and content production/distribution, so it’s no wonder that they already count names such as Disney, Warner Bros. and Sky among their investors and customers.
-Definitely one to watch as the VR space continues to grow.Jaunt is working with investors and clients such as Disney, Warner Bros. and Sky Click To Tweet
+Definitely one to watch as the VR space continues to grow.Jaunt is working with Disney, Warner Bros. and Sky Click To Tweet

 Tech Trends’ Virtual Reality Consultancy services offers support for companies looking to get a foothold in the growing Mixed Reality spectrum and enhance their brand strategy with these exciting new technologies.